EsmaNurOzkan/locked-diary-app/README.md

 ## Project Dependencies

-This project uses multiple npm packages (over 20).
+This project uses multiple npm packages.
 After cloning the repository, run the following command to install all necessary dependencies:

 ```bash
 npm install